Easy Grilled Vegetables – One Method for Any Vegetable

 - Cut the vegetables into equal-sized pieces so that they cook evenly.

-- Preheat a gas or indoor grill at medium heat.
+- Preheat a gas or indoor grill to medium heat (about 400°F).

-- Brush or toss the vegetables with a little bit of olive oil.
+- Brush or toss the vegetables with a little bit of olive oil and season with sea salt and pepper and whatever seasonings you choose.

 - Once the veggies start to soften and char, flip them over and cook for a few minutes longer.
 Cook until they reach your desired texture and char.